veertuinc/helm-charts/charts/anka-build-cloud/README.md

 1. Create `anka-build-cloud.yaml`

     ```yaml
-      # Note: You cannot leave a section empty; Comment out "controller:" or "registry:" if everything under it is also commented out.
+      # Note: You cannot leave a section empty.
+To disable a service, comment out everything but the service name line and "enabled" which is set to false

       controller:
+        enabled: true
         version: '1.31.1'
         replicaCount: 3
         #